Rantoniaina/copy-trade-telegram/README.md

 - Only displays and processes messages containing trading signals
 - Uses case-insensitive matching to ensure all relevant signals are captured
 - Supports mapping of symbols from message text to trading pairs

+### ⏱️ Position Timing

+Two position triggering modes are available:

+- **ONCE**: Trigger a position only once per detected signal (default)
+- **EACH**: Trigger a position at regular intervals (e.g., every 5 minutes)

+This allows flexible trading strategies based on signal persistence or timing requirements.

 ### ⚡ Performance Optimizations